ethersphere/SWIPs/SWIPs/swip-23-kademlia.md

 the network, as well as a component for routing and forwarding content on the network.

+### Records

+A peer record *ALWAYS* contains the `Address Pair` and the `Capabilities` of the peer.
+This data structure is known as the `BzzAddress`.
+It serializes as follows:

+    BZZADDRESS = LIST(OVERLAYADDRESS UNDERLAYADDRESS CAPABILITIES)

 ### Connectivity

 #### Address matching